yli3/GetData_CourseProject/README.md

 1. **Averages over trials**: Each (of 30) subjects performed trials for each (of 6) activities multiple times.
 The per-activity average measurements for each subject are calculated and gathered into a dataset we call `tidy.average`.
 1. **File output**: The two tidy datasets will be written to the working directory as `tidy.whole.txt` and `tidy.average.txt` using `write.table` with `row.name = FALSE`.
 1. **Return**: Finally, the two tidy datasets are returned as `data.table` objects in a named list, with names `tidy.whole` and `tidy.average`.

+## Attribution and License
+The dataset used in this assignment requires the following citation and license:

+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

+This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
+Any commercial use is prohibited.

+Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
+November 2012.